 - a) The production of a Land & Property Asset Management Strategy is recognised by the Council as good practice in the proper management of the Council's land and property assets.
 The aim of this Asset Management Strategy is to ensure that the Council utilises its property asset base in the most effective, efficient and economical way to contribute to the achievement of the Council's Strategic Plan.
-The Asset Management Strategy itself is built around four key principles: - > The Council recognises the need for a planned approach to asset management that drives transformation and which delivers positive outcomes and value for money - The Council will manage its property assets in accordance with best practice to make them fit for the purpose of supporting the delivery of the Council's Corporate Plan - > The Council will deploy its property assets in the most effective, efficient and economical way to contribute to the successful delivery of its services. - > The Council will make each asset, each asset category and the portfolio as a whole, increasingly fit for their purpose - b) The Council intends that the outcome of the implementation of its revised Land & Property Asset Management Strategy, in accordance with the RICS view of the principal aims of asset management, will be: - The alignment of the Council's processes, systems, people, finances, culture and data towards coherent objectives. - The ability to consider the whole life perspective of every asset, through acquisition, operation and management to disposal, optimising use throughout. - A constructive plan for the use of the Council's assets, derived from the organisational goals. - Adding value by improving and/or increasing the outputs or impact of the organisation in measurable terms (whether those terms are monetary or non-monetary). - c) The Asset Management Strategy has been prepared within the context of the Council's strategic planning process and is based around the Council's aspirations set out in its latest Corporate Plan.
+The Asset Management Strategy itself is built around four key principles: - > The Council recognises the need for a planned approach to asset management that drives transformation and which delivers positive outcomes and value for money - > The Council will manage its property assets in accordance with best practice to make them fit for the purpose of supporting the delivery of the Council's Corporate Plan - > The Council will deploy its property assets in the most effective, efficient and economical way to contribute to the successful delivery of its services. - > The Council will make each asset, each asset category and the portfolio as a whole, increasingly fit for their purpose - b) The Council intends that the outcome of the implementation of its revised Land & Property Asset Management Strategy should be in accordance with the guidance produced by the Royal Institution of Chartered Surveyors (RICS): - The alignment of the Council's processes, systems, people, finances, culture and data towards coherent objectives. - The ability to consider the whole life perspective of every asset, through acquisition, operation and management to disposal, optimising use throughout. - A constructive plan for the use of the Council's assets, derived from the organisational goals. - Adding value by improving and/or increasing the outputs or impact of the organisation in measurable terms (whether those terms are monetary or non-monetary). - c) The Asset Management Strategy has been prepared within the context of the Council's strategic planning process and is based around the Council's aspirations set out in its latest Corporate Plan.
 It provides the broad framework for asset planning and sets out the governance arrangements for implementing the Strategy. - d) As of 01 April 2024, the Council's asset base comprised 762 property assets with a value in excess of £48,000,000.
 Both the number and the value of the Council's assets and the way in which they are categorised are subject to continual variation due to acquisitions, disposals, transfers to partner organisations, changes of use and annual revaluations.
-Assets acquired or sold up to 31 August 2024 have been omitted from or included within this strategy document, but values may not have been amended. - e) The format of this Asset Management Strategy is to set out the Council's asset portfolio by operational category.
+The Strategy may not reflect changes to the portfolio due to asset acquisitions or disposals since 01 April 2024. - e) The format of this Asset Management Strategy is to set out the Council's asset portfolio by operational category\.
 This method identifies what assets the Council has, how they are used by the Council, some of the issues that are relevant to the use of those assets and, importantly, the future strategy and objective for each category and therefore of each asset.

-^{ (}NB.
-The Council currently has no non-operational property assets other than those declared surplus to requirements, although the strategy confirms current Council policy to allow for subsequent acquisitions or appropriations for this purpose).
+\ (NB.
+The Council currently has no non-operational property assets other than those declared surplus to requirements, although the strategy confirms current Council policy to allow for subsequent acquisitions or appropriations for this purpose - cf Appendix VII).